 Unlike his colleagues, Xingjian Yu established and held a position based upon his opinion that crude oil was greatly undervalued.
 He believed Russia’s exit from the Syrian conflict would drive up oil prices, and he expected the approaching summer season would drive up demand.
 Xingjan established long positions in crude oil futures, buying the May, June and July 2016 contracts.
 He suffered a $19,000 loss on day one, but made money each day thereafter, in the end netting $224,378 on 1,862 contracts traded.

-This experience is a far cry from what I encountered as an undergraduate.
+This experience is a far cry from what students encountered back in the “olden days.”
 Rather than depend on yesterday’s news, these students had the opportunity to apply what they learned in class to a live market environment with the same trading software that professional traders use.
 With TT, they could trade anywhere they had an internet connection–even on a laptop or phone.
 Now with this experience under their belt, they are better prepared for their future careers.
 And on top of it all, it was pretty fun.